TDIU: Total Disability Individual Unemployability

 - File VA Form 21-8940 (Veteran's Application for Increased Compensation Based on Unemployability).
 This is the primary TDIU application form.

 - File VA Form 21-4192 (Request for Employment Information in Connection with Claim for Disability Benefits).
-This goes to your former employers — the VA uses it to verify your employment history.
+This goes to your former employers.
+The VA uses it to verify your employment history.

 - Submit supporting evidence: